Skip to content

 To insert a WKT when creating a new point collection, follow these steps:

-2. Tap New point collection.
+2. Tap + New to create a new point collection.

 create point collection

-4. Select Import Coordinate System
+4. Select Import Coordinate System.

 5. Tap Import File and select the WKT file.
+The file will be shown as the imported Coordinate System.

-6. The file will be shown as imported Coordinate System
+6. The file will be shown as imported Coordinate System.

 7. Tap Select